-getgid - get group identification
+getgid - get group identifications

-(getgid = 47.; not in assembler) sys getgid getgid()
+(getgid = 47.; not in assembler) sys getgid

+getgid()

-Getgid returns the real group ID of the current process.
+Getgid returns a word, the low byte of which contains the real group ID of the current process.
+The high byte contains the effective group ID of the current process.
 The real group ID identifies the group of the person who is logged in, in contradistinction to the effective group ID, which determines his access permission at the moment.
 It is thus useful to programs which operate using the "set group ID" mode, to find out who invoked them.

-setgid(II)
+setgid (II)

-getuid - get user identification
+getuid - get user identifications